U.S. embassy in the doghouse in China after student visa post backfires

 The U.S. embassy in Beijing did not immediately respond to a request for comment on Thursday morning.

 It is not the first time animal-related remarks have sparked a backlash in China.
 In 2019, a senior economist from UBS was placed on leave after comments about pigs in China were perceived by some as a racial slur.
-He was later reinstated. [https://tinyurl.com/pnnfj29v]
+He was later reinstated. [tinyurl.com/pnnfj29v ] (Reporting by Beijing Newsroom; Additional reporting by David Stanway in Shanghai; Editing by Michael Perry)

 Our Standards: The Thomson Reuters Trust Principles.